knpuniversity/gulp/knpu/publishing-fonts.md

 [[[ code('b23d0725a3') ]]]

-Thats it!
+That's it!
 And if there's anything else you need to move around, just use our handy `app.copy()`.